zogzog/cubicweb/doc/book/en/annexes/faq.rst

 2. it offers an abstraction layer allowing your applications to run on multiple back-ends.
-That means not only various SQL backends (postgresql, sqlite, mysql), but also multiple databases at the same time, and also non-SQL data stores like LDAP directories and subversion/mercurial repositories (see the `vcsfile` component).
-Google App Engine is yet another supported target for RQL.
+That means not only various SQL backends (postgresql, sqlite, sqlserver, mysql), but also non-SQL data stores like LDAP directories and subversion/mercurial repositories (see the `vcsfile` component).

 Which ajax library is CubicWeb using ?
 --------------------------------------